BA (Hons) Criminology and Social Policy

 Take this Criminology degree to learn about the issues surrounding crime and social policy.
-Find out why we’re rated 1st in Scotland for Criminology (The Guardian University Guide 2020).
+Find out why we’re rated 1st in Scotland and 3rd in UK for Criminology (The Guardian University Guide 2021).

 You’ll discover how to assess the issues surrounding crime and social problems.
 We’ll help you answer questions such as: how does society work, how are crime and other social problems situated in society, and how do different cultures understand these problems?
 What can we learn from the success of social policies in other countries?